DolorHunter/randcodeR/README.md

 News:

+ - Working on v.0.5 now.
+New vision is releasing more slow because I have many tests not further.
+But I promise once I've done with the test I will immediately start to code.
+THANK YOU ALL!!
  - NOW RELEASE v.0.4(beta)!!
 Brand new start of the project!!
 Stable edition is on the way.
  - After a few tought, I have vanished the idea of developing log model instead to develop a saving model, which will be more useful.
 And v.0.3.1 will be replaced by v.0.4.
 It is a big improvement and hope you will enjoy it.
  - Log model is developing right now, I assume it will be release not long.
 Prototype has been made and I'm working on its optimizition.
 Please not hush.
 I promise I will work hard and release v.0.3.1 soon.